Bogdoan776787/alan-ai-new-application/README.md

 # Getting Started with Create React App

-This aplication represents a news paper app with voice control AI
+This aplication represents a news  app with voice control AI All that you need to do is just ask ALAN, what kind of articles are you looking for.
+The system is able to give the specific type of articles by : tag, category, or just simple subjects.

 ## Available Scripts